-Several countries that operate both CANDU type reactors with natural uranium fuel and LWRs with enriched uranium fuel (China, South Korea and India) are also researching or developing synergistic fuel cycles for managing their used LWR fuels, such as DUPIC ("Direct Use of Pressurized water reactor fuel In CANDU") and NUE.
+A potential fuel cycle option for countries that operate both CANDU type reactors with natural uranium fuel and LWRs with enriched uranium fuel is also researching synergistic fuel cycles for managing their used LWR fuels.
+This is referred to as DUPIC ("Direct Use of Pressurized water reactor fuel In CANDU") and "natural uranium equivalent" fuel.
 After mechanical, thermal and/or chemical processing to resize the fuel pellets and remove volatile fission products, their used LWR fuel is reconfigured as CANDU fuel bundles and introduced into their CANDU reactors to extract additional energy.
-Note that these technologies are designed for managing LWR fuels and are not applicable in Canada, since Canadian utilities do not currently operate LWRs and the technologies cannot be used to recycle used CANDU fuel in other CANDU reactors.
+Note that these technologies are designed for managing LWR fuels and are not applicable in Canada, since Canadian utilities do not operate LWRs and the technologies cannot be used to recycle used CANDU fuel in other CANDU reactors.
+Presently, China, which has both LWRs and CANDUs, is considering this fuel cycle for some of its LWR fuel.

 The transmutation of actinides can also be carried out in an ADS, where high-energy neutrons produced by an accelerator are directed at a blanket assembly containing the waste (actinide elements) along with fissionable fuel.
 Unlike a conventional nuclear reactor or a FR, this is a sub-critical system: the nuclear reaction stops when the accelerator is turned off.
 Significant electrical power is required to generate the neutrons.
 Research is underway in Europe, Japan and elsewhere to use ADSs for transmuting long-lived radionuclides in dedicated systems.
 The ADS approach can potentially accept a wide isotopic mix in the blanket assembly, providing very efficient transmutation actinides and some other long-lived radionuclides.
 However, the technology has not yet advanced much beyond the theoretical stage, and the availability of continuous high-power neutron beams is currently a key limiting factor.
-Research results are reported at scientific conferences and meetings such as the 4th International Workshop on ADSR systems and Thorium [CERN, 2016], OECD NEA's 3rd International Workshop on Technology and Components of Accelerator-Driven Systems [OECD/NEA, 2016a], and OECD NEA's 15th Information Exchange Meeting on Actinide and Fission Product Partitioning and Transmutation [OECD/NEA, 2018a].
+Research results are reported at scientific conferences and meetings such as OECD NEA's 4th International Workshop on Technology and Components of Accelerator-Driven Systems [OECD/NEA, 2019a].